 Even if you are currently with a lender that is too strict and unsupported, we encourage you to give us a call today.
 We can also help you with refinancing your car title loan by paying off your current lender and coming up with a new payment plan.

 This doesn’t mean that repossession never occurs.
-Rather, our lender allows you to renegotiate the terms of payment, and also encourage you to see that you meet up payments.
+Rather, our lender allows you to renegotiate the terms of payment and also encourages you to see that you meet up payments.

 In summary, What Happens If Someone Defaults On Their Car Title Loan?